PhD Projects for 2019 Entry

-Granular materials under high rates of compaction (Dr C Braithwaite)
+Granular materials under high rates of compaction (James Perry)

 The processes by which brittle granular materials compact largely depend on their microstructure and the properties and interactions of the grains themselves.
 Predicting the dynamic response of these systems requires knowledge of how grain-scale phenomena manifest as macroscopic response.
 Such insight is crucial for a wide range of high rate applications including planetary formation and impact cratering, the response to blast and